ali-adel/Drowsiness_Detection/README.md

 ## Source Code

-The source code folder contains the implementation of the drowsiness detection model, including:
+ contains the implementation of the drowsiness detection model, including:

 - Model architecture and training scripts
 - Image and video processing functions